 His remains were laid to rest in Windy Gap Cemetery.
 His grave marker was legible when photographed in 2007.

 A poem in his memory was published in the Republican by a writer known only as "E.B.A.":

 ~ Son Albert Hinerman ~

-At the death of his father in 1900, Albert was named in the last will and testament and was bequeathed the home farm of 110 acres along Wheeling Creek in Aleppo Township, bounded by the farms of the Evans, Simmons and Ullom families.
-He also was to administer the estate and to provide reasonable care for his unmarried older brother William and to give the father and brother a decent burial and to erect markers at their graves.
+At the death of his father in 1900, Albert was named in the last will and testament and was bequeathed the home farm of 110 acres along Wheeling Creek in Aleppo Township, bounded by the farms of the Evans, Sammons and Ullom families.
+He also was to administer the estate and to provide reasonable care for his unmarried older brother William, who was born with mental disabilities.
+He also was to give the father and brother a decent burial and to erect markers at their graves.

 In 1905, when he was age 46, Albert married Mary Hannah Hall ( ? - ? ) of Benwood, Marshall County, WV.

 They had two children, Albert Edward Hinerman and Anna Catharine Hinerman.
 Sadly, daughter Anna died in her third year of age, on May 25, 1914, due to a combination of bronchial pneumonia and whooping cough.